ibtraore/patches-population/README.md

 # PATCHES : Ontology-Based Model for Contextualizing Situation of ADHD Symptoms Manifestation

-This is the repository for ISWC 2025 submission for `PATCHES : Ontology-Based Model for Contextualizing Situation of ADHD Symptoms Manifestation`.
+This is the repository for `PATCHES : Ontology-Based Model for Contextualizing Situation of ADHD Symptoms Manifestation`.
 This study introduce a modular, ontology-based approach for contextualizing ADHD manifestations, incorporating a set of rules to infer situational interpretations of symptoms.
 To support effective deployment, we propose a multi-agent strategy for populating the modular ontology.